 Five primary types of allergic diseases can affect the eyes.
-They include:
+According to the American College of Allergy, Asthma and Immunology (ACAAI), they include:

 - perennial or seasonal allergic conjunctivitis

 - giant papillary conjunctivitis